LSU-UE5/UE5-Materials/two-sided/README.md

 ##### `Step 7.`\|`UE5MAT`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

 Add a **Camera Vector WS** and **Vertex Normal WS** node.
 This will be the start of our vector arithmetic to determine the side of the plane that the player (camera) is on.
-The camera looks at us, and the vertex normal looks at foraward from the player's point of view.

-If the camera angle and the vertex normal angle (the direction of the face of the polygon) are facing each other then the return value is > 0 and if they are not facing each other will return a value that is < 0.
+the Vertex Normal WS is used to calculate the direction of the surface normal at a particular vertex in world space, while the Camera Vector WS is used to calculate the position of the camera in world space.
+The Vertext Normal returns a vector that is perpendicular to the plane the camera is looking at the the camera returns the vector of where the camera is looking.

 ![group and comment nodes](images/CmVectorVertexNrml.png)